Disney’s Animal Kingdom Quick Service Dining Guide

 Caravan Road – Animal Kingdom Quick Service

-Caravan Road has not been open on my last few visits.
-It’s located across from the Tree of Life near the bridge to Asia.
+Caravan Road is located across from the Tree of Life near the bridge to Asia.

-The quick-service kiosk usually offers Asian cuisine in the form of a vegetarian dish and an alternate item.
-We’ll take a closer look when they re-open.
+The quick-service kiosk usually offers Asian cuisine, a vegetarian dish, and an alternate item.

 Creature Comforts (Starbucks)